HassanIrshaad/CountMeUp/README.md

 # CountMeUp

-To run the program, simply copy or open the file named Main into any IDE that can run Java and run the code.
+To run the program, simply copy or open the file named Main into any IDE that can run Java and run the code, you can change the values stored in the main function which act as the total number of votes and percentage each candidate gained to test the program.
 The output will be the number of votes each candidate got and the time taken to run the program.

 Assumptions: